 In this article, Dr. Jeff Smith, executive vice president and CTO at Numerex, details some nuances of what was discussed at the Machine-to-Machine Standardization Task Force (MSTF) meeting in May as well as the specific short term and long term goals moving forward.
-He explains why the September meeting will be open to the public, review a tentative agenda and issue a call to action for the industry to accept and develop worldwide standards.

 The Rise of M2M Means Standards Are Critical